 Doctors should not be able to view individual patient or colleague responses.
 In clinical settings the survey pack can be distributed by reception or other clinical staff.
 Wherever possible, the questionnaires should not be distributed directly by the doctor, however, in some settings the doctor may need to approach and distribute the survey themselves at the end of the consultation.

-As individual completed questionnaires should never be seen by you, a method of collection should be devised so that an appropriate person (i.e.local survey administrator) will collect all surveys for return to HEIW.
-We recommend that your administrator is an independent third party and not your SMC.
+As individual completed questionnaires should never be seen by you, a method of collection should be devised so that an appropriate person (i.e.local survey administrator) will collect all surveys for return to Health Education and Improvement Wales (HEIW).
+We recommend that your administrator is an independent third party and not your Supportive Medical Colleague (SMC).

 No, please do not photocopy patient feedback forms.
-Each form contains unique codes that can only be redeemed once and therefore you must print each form from the download.
+Each form contains a unique code that can only be redeemed once and therefore you must print each form from the downloaded file.
 If a form is photocopied, only the feedback on the first form returned could be used towards your feedback.

-If feedback is completed electronically, the number of responses will increase and show on your account immediately (if you are logged into Orbit360 you may need to refresh the page).
+For patient feedback, if feedback is completed electronically using an online code, the number of responses will increase and show on your account immediately (if you are logged into Orbit360 you may need to refresh the page).

 A partially completed form can be returned and included in your report.
-The forms are verified by OCR software and if a duplicate answer or non-response is found then this will be marked as ‘no response’ and show as no value on your report.
+The forms are verified by Optical Character Recognition (OCR) software and if a duplicate answer or non-response is found then this will be marked as ‘no response’ and show as no value on your report.
 For example; you receive 30 completed forms, but some forms are incomplete, the totals on your final report may not all add up to 30.